adamfoneil/Rollup/README.md

 First, think of your rollup table as a combination of one or more **dimension** columns along with one or more **fact** columns.
 In my [SalesRollup](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Entities/SalesRollup.cs) example, the dimension columns are [Region, ItemType, and Year](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Entities/SalesRollup.cs#L6-L8).
 There's only one fact column [Total](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Entities/SalesRollup.cs#L12).
 Once you keep this distinction in mind, your query will fall into place.

 1. Start with a CTE that returns just your dimensions that have changed since the last merge.
 This should include the `CHANGETABLE` and `@sinceVersion` part.
 This part does not include any fact data because the `CHANGETABLE` join limits what fact rows are included.
-If we got the fact data here, it would include only what has changed since the last merge, which would be incomplete by design.
+If we got the fact data here, it would include only what has changed since the last merge, which would be incomplete.

 ```sql
 WITH [dimensions] AS (